 “Envision Science Academy is a K-8 STEAM public charter school that provides tuition-free education to all North Carolina students.
 Our mission is to provide innovative instruction through experiential learning with a focus on science, technology, engineering, arts, and mathematics (STEAM) in order to prepare elementary and middle school students to compete, lead, and excel in the global marketplace.
 Our vision is, by engaging in project based learning, students will be prepared to pursue STEAM related careers and become lifelong learners.”

 Q: WHY DID YOU APPLY TO ESA?

 Me: At first I didn’t.
-My oldest happily attends our base elementary school so when it was my son’s turn for kindergarten, I indifferently dipped my toe into the charter school lottery by only applying to Endeavor.
-Soon after, I had coffee with a friend who attended an Envision open house and couldn’t stop raving about the school.
+My oldest happily attends our base elementary school so when it was my son’s turn for kindergarten, I indifferently dipped my toe into the charter school lottery by applying only to Endeavor.
+Soon after, I had coffee with a friend who attended an Envision open house and raved about the school.
 The application period was still open so I thought, why not?

 P2: My daughter is very shy and we thought a smaller school with smaller class sizes would be a good environment for her.
 After thorough research, we applied to Endeavor and Envision.
 Both are located in Wake Forest and in decent proximity to where we live in North Raleigh.